Recent developments on Oka manifolds: Oka domains in Euclidean spaces and in Stein manifolds with the density property

-Soon thereafter, E.\ F.\ Wold and the author pointed out in \cite{ForstnericWold2020MRL} that one can choose a spray $F$ as above such that $F(z,\cdotp):\C^n\to Y\setminus K$ is a Fatou-Bieberbach map for every $z\in L$.
+Soon thereafter, Wold and the author pointed out in \cite{ForstnericWold2020MRL} that one can choose a spray $F$ as above such that $F(z,\cdotp):\C^n\to Y\setminus K$ is a Fatou--Bieberbach map for every $z\in L$.
 The following result of independent interest therefore implies Theorem \ref{th:complement}.

 \begin{theorem}[Theorems 1.1 and 3.1 in \cite{ForstnericWold2020MRL}] Let $Y$ be a Stein manifold with the density property, $K$ be a compact $\Oscr(Y)$-convex set in $Y$, $L$ be a compact convex set in $\C^N$ for some $N\in\N$, and $f:U\to \C^n$ be a holomorphic map on an open neighbourhood $U\subset \C^N$ of $L$ such that $f(z)\in Y\setminus K$ for every $z\in L$.
 Then there are an open neighbourhood $V\subset U$ of $L$ and a holomorphic map $F:V\times \C^n\to Y$ with $n=\dim Y$ such that for every $z\in V$ we have that $F(z,0)=f(z)$ and the map $F(z,\cdotp):\C^n\to Y\setminus K$ is injective (a Fatou--Bieberbach map).
 If $Y=\C^n$ with $n>1$ then the same conclusion holds if $L$ is polynomially convex. \end{theorem}